Australians for Constitutional Monarchy: Arguments

 ACM argues against the proposal by some republicans to have a series of plebiscites and referendums to achieve a republic, while also criticising the lack of a specific republican model.
 ACM also opposes the use of plebiscites, which it claims can be abused, and liken to a "blank cheque".
 They argue that the Constitution requires a referendum before any constitutional change, where all the details of change are given before and not after the vote.
 They also argue the republicans are demanding change, without having any idea of the change they want.
 ACM conducted an "information campaign" to inform voters of the perceived negative aspects of the plan, and during the 2004 federal election, approximately one million pamphlets on this subject were distributed in selected electorates.
 ACM also advises its supporters of which electoral candidates support the present constitutional monarchy.

 ACM currently makes a point of fighting what Michael Kirby called "a republic by stealth," which they define as subtle removal of the Crown from Australian life.
 These include removals of references to the Crown from oaths and legislation, the replacement of the position of King's Counsel in some states with that of Senior Counsel.
 More recently, one of their key campaigns has been opposing the removal of the Governor of New South Wales from Government House by the Carr government.
 It was a campaign they won with Governor Marie Bashir being returned to Government House in 2011.

-ACM also objected to the plan by organisers of the 2006 Commonwealth Games, being held in Melbourne, to not include a playing of the Australian Royal Anthem at the opening of the Games, where the late Queen would be present, declaring this to be a rebuff to the monarch.
+ACM also objected to the plan by organisers of the 2006 Commonwealth Games, being held in Melbourne, to not include a playing of the Australian Royal Anthem at the opening of the Games, where the Queen would be present, declaring this to be a rebuff to the monarch.
 Young ACM supporters distributed sheets setting out the words of the National and Royal Anthems to the crowds going into the opening ceremony.
 In the end, the attendees in the stadium joined Dame Kiri Te Kanawa in singing "Happy Birthday" as well as eight bars of the Royal Anthem.
-In the same year, ACM led the opposition to the campaign by the Australian Republican Movement, named "A Mate for a Head of State."
+In the same year, ACM led the opposition to the campaign by the Australian Republican Movement, named "A Mate for a Head of State".